ARMmbed/mbed-os/TEST_APPS/readme.md

 #### Running the tests with a specific test-config

 Some devices may offer multiple network interfaces to operate with.
-For example, `UBLOX_EVK_ODIN_W2` offers ethernet and Wi-Fi capabilities.

 The tests can be run for either one of those using already existing test-config -files.

 To run the tests with the Wi-Fi interface:

-`mbed test -m UBLOX_EVK_ODIN_W2 -t <toolchain> --icetea --test-config tools/test_configs/HeapBlockDeviceAndWifiInterface.json`
+`mbed test -m <target> -t <toolchain> --icetea --test-config tools/test_configs/HeapBlockDeviceAndWifiInterface.json`

 To run the tests with the ethernet interface:

-`mbed test -m UBLOX_EVK_ODIN_W2 -t <toolchain> --icetea --test-config tools/test_configs/HeapBlockDeviceAndEthernetInterface.json`
+`mbed test -m <target> -t <toolchain> --icetea --test-config tools/test_configs/HeapBlockDeviceAndEthernetInterface.json`

 #### Providing Wi-Fi access point information